Denver's Outdoor Adventures

 Whitewater Rafting just 30 minutes from Denver

 Brave the rapids!
-Clear Creek Outpost in Idaho Springs is only 30 minutes from Denver, and Arkansas Valley Adventures offers whitewater rafting adventures for all experience levels all summer long.
+Clear Creek Outpost in Idaho Springs is only 30 minutes from Denver, and Clear Creek Rafting Co. offers whitewater rafting adventures for all experience levels all summer long.
 It's the adventure of a lifetime for a great price.